 The Ageing Well Torbay programme aims to tackle these issues by creating a sense of neighbourliness and reconnecting older people with friends, their communities and where they live.
 The programme also aims to increase a sense of personal value and purpose among the elderly community, encouraging them to view older age as an opportunity.

 “The big question faced by the programme is does it work?” says Justin Wiggin the AWT Programme Manager at the Torbay Community Development Trust.
-“The research team at Plymouth University will be helping us answer this question over the next six years through a programme of rigorous evaluation research.”
+“The research team at University of Plymouth will be helping us answer this question over the next six years through a programme of rigorous evaluation research.”

 As with all parts of the Ageing Well programme older people’s involvement will be a key feature of the evaluation.
-Plymouth University will be working with a team of Citizen Evaluators, people who live / work in Torbay to evaluate services and activities and help shape the way Ageing Well Torbay is delivered in the future.
+The University of Plymouth will be working with a team of Citizen Evaluators, people who live/work in Torbay to evaluate services and activities and help shape the way Ageing Well Torbay is delivered in the future.

 Current projects funded by the Ageing Well Torbay programme include:

 - Mutual Caring, a Mencap project supporting people with learning disabilities who have become carers.

 - Circles of Support offered by Carers Trust Phoenix which aims to reduce isolation and loneliness through development of person-centric support network.